Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Introduction

-In this way we present the first routing schemes in Euclidean as well as doubling metrics, planar as well as fixed-minor-free metrics, and general metrics, in which the number of hops is as small as 2, and the addresses and local routing tables have near-optimal size.
-(There is a trivial lower bound of $\Omega(\log{n})$ bits per vertex.)
-To the best of our knowledge, no previous work on routing schemes in any of these classes of metrics could achieve a sub-logarithmic bound on the hop-distances, let alone a bound of 2.
-In particular, some of previous works in this context \cite{GR08Soda, CGMZ16} obtain their routing schemes by routing on top of constant-degree spanners, which means that the hop-diameters of those spanners are at least logarithmic in $n$, hence the hop-lengths of the corresponding routing paths must be at least $\Omega(\log n)$.
-There are other routing schemes \cite{DBLP:conf/podc/HassinP00, DBLP:conf/podc/AbrahamM04, Tal04, DBLP:conf/podc/Slivkins05, DBLP:conf/icdcs/AbrahamGGM06} on metrics that do not rely on the underlying spanner, but still have a hop diameter of $\Omega(\log{n})$.
-Concurrently and independently of our work, a recent paper by Filtser \cite{DBLP:journals/corr/abs-2106-14969} presents a routing scheme for general graphs with $O(n^{1/\ell} \cdot \ell \cdot \log{n})$ bits of memory per vertex, which routes, for any pair $u,v$ of vertices in the graph, using a path of hop-length $O(\frac{\ell^2\cdot{\log\log{n}}}{\eps})\cdot h$ and whose weight is at most a factor $3.68(1+\eps)$ greater than the minimum weight of any $h$-hop path between $u$ and $v$, where $h, \ell \ge 1$ are arbitrary integers.
-The techniques in the two works are disjoint.
+This provides the first routing schemes in Euclidean as well as doubling metrics, where the number of hops is as small as 2, and the labels have near-optimal size.
+To the best of our knowledge, no previous work on routing schemes in Euclidean or doubling metrics achieve a sub-logarithmic bound on the hop-distances, let alone a bound of 2.
+Some previous works \cite{GR08Soda, CGMZ16} obtain their routing schemes by routing on constant-degree spanners, which means that the hop-diameters of those spanners are at least $\Omega(\log n)$, hence the hop-lengths of the routing paths are $\Omega(\log n)$ too.
+The other routing schemes \cite{DBLP:conf/podc/HassinP00, DBLP:conf/podc/AbrahamM04, Tal04, DBLP:conf/podc/Slivkins05, AGGM06} do not work in this way, but still have a hop-diameter of $\Omega(\log{n})$ or even $\Omega(\log \rho)$.
+We also stress that our routing scheme is fault-tolerant, which is of practical importance, and we are not aware of any previous fault-tolerant routing scheme in Euclidean or doubling metrics.

+There are many works on routing in general graphs \cite{ABLP90,AP92,Cowen01,TZ01,EGP03,Che13,RT15,ACEFN20,Fil22}.
+In metrics, it is much easier to get an efficient routing scheme.
+The Thorup-Zwick routing scheme \cite{TZ01} can achieve two hops in general metrics with stretch $4\ell-5$ (improved to $3.68\ell$ \cite{Che13}), labels of $O(\ell \log n)$ bits, and table sizes of $\tilde{O}(n^{1/\ell})$.
+These approaches, when modified to work in metrics, incur a decision time of $O(\ell)$, and it is not clear whether it can be improved.
+Our result for general metrics from \Cref{thm:routing}, while inferior in terms of the stretch (a constant factor), the label sizes (a $\log n / \ell$ factor) and table size (a $\log n \ell$ factor), achieve constant decision time, which might be an important advantage in real-time routing applications.